joelchelliah/banana-catcher/README.md

 ------

 ### :banana: Sharing my code
-When I started this project I knew next to nothing about coding in Swift (let alone creating games in this new language), and I would have appreciated having more examples to learn from.
-So with that in mind, I'm leaving all of my code here to serve as some form of reference or learning material for anyone in the same shoes I was in a few months back.
-Feel free to look through and play around with it as much as you want.
+When I started this project I knew next to nothing about coding in Swift (let alone creating games in this new language), and I would have appreciated having similar examples to learn from.
+So with that in mind, I'm leaving all of my code here, to serve as some form of reference or learning material for anyone in the same shoes that I was in a few months back.
+Feel free to look through the code and play around with it as much as you want.
 I hope it can be useful as a small example.
 (Please don't plagarize :sweat_smile:)